fakramer/Recipizer/README.md

 # Recipizer
-JavaScript library for making recipes and allowing users to easily scale batch sizes
+JavaScript library for making formatted recipes which allow users to easily scale batch sizes.